Frequently asked questions.

 How do I know that you know what you are doing?
 And is this even working?

 These are completely normal questions to have.
 This might be your first experience with therapy and this is all new to you.
-As previously mentioned, we both have a Master of Social Work degree and advanced, specialized training.
-We only use treatments that are evidence-based.
-That means that the methods we use have been proven repeatedly to be effective in reducing symptoms.
-We will develop treatment goals with you because we view this relationship as a partnership.
+As previously mentioned, I have a Master of Social Work degree and advanced, specialized training.
+I only use treatments that are evidence-based.
+That means that the methods I use have been proven repeatedly to be effective in reducing symptoms.
+I will develop treatment goals with you because I view this relationship as a partnership.
 If you ever have further questions, just ask.

 Why don’t you treat all types of mental health diagnoses?

-Our code of ethics is important to us and something that it states is that we will not treat people outside of our “scope of practice”.
-If we are not confidently trained in a certain issue, we will refer you to someone else who is.
+The social work code of ethics is important to me and something that it states is that we will not treat people outside of our “scope of practice”.
+If I am not confidently trained in a certain issue, I will refer you to someone else who is.
 All doctors go to medical school and learn a certain amount about a lot of topics.
 They all know medicine, but they choose to specialize in something and learn a great deal about that area.
 You might have a great relationship with your podiatrist and work well together.
 If you suddenly developed a heart condition, your podiatrist wouldn’t be able to help you appropriately with that.
-It wouldn’t mean that they are a podiatrist.
+It wouldn’t mean that they are a bad podiatrist.
 It would mean that they aren’t a cardiologist and they know that it wouldn’t be good for you (or them) to try to treat that condition.
 A good, ethical therapist knows their limits too.
-For more information on our specialties, please see our bio pages.
+For more information on my specialties, please see my bio page.